markmcspadden/reposcout/README.md

 You may find a lot of "health" references.
 RepoScout was RepoHealth before it was RepoScout.
 In an ideal world, all the references would have been changed.
 The world is not ideal.

+## Icons

+Icons are all from the great wonderful (Font Awesome)[http://fortawesome.github.io/Font-Awesome/]

 ## Contributors

 @markmcspadden